Skip to main content Skip to secondary navigation

 Students

-If you filled out contact information and indicated you wanted to be contacted, a Student Affairs staff member will contact you within 48 hours.
+If you indicate you want to be contacted, a Student Affairs staff member will contact you within 48 hours.
 They will schedule a time to meet with you (if you chose) and bring in other staff members to help process this issue.
-Please contract your local neighborhood student support staff(RA/Hose Staff) if you are an undergraduate student or a Graduate Life Office (GLO) Dean if you are a graduate or co-term student if you want to talk to someone immediately.
-If this has been filled out after hours, on the weekend, or during Winter Closure, there may be more of a delay.
+If this has been filled out after hours, on the weekend, or during Winter Closure, there may be a delay.

 For Community Responses